WHAT ARE RAINFORESTS?

-Some steps for saving rainforests and, on a broader scale, ecosystems around the world involve focusing on “TREES”:
+Some steps for saving rainforests and, on a broader scale, ecosystems around the world can be abbreviated as TREES:

 In the United States, people need to understand their role in the loss of rainforests.
 For example, buying certain products like mahogany contributes to the cutting down of rainforests in other countries.
-If we as Americans make an effort to learn about the environment we can understand what we're losing as rainforest disappears.
+If we make an effort to learn about the environment, we can understand what we're losing as rainforest disappears.
 We can also make decisions to buy products and support companies and organizations that help the rainforest.

 In rainforest countries many scientists and organizations are working to help local people live in ways that cause less damage to the environment.
 Some people call this idea "sustainable development."
 Sustainable development has a goal of improving the lives of people while at the same time protecting the environment.
-Without improving the livelihood of people living in and around rainforests it is very difficult to protect parks and wildlife.
+Without improving the livelihoods of people living in and around rainforests, it is very difficult to protect parks and wildlife.
 Conservation must be in the interest of local people to make parks work.

 ESTABLISH PARKS THAT PROTECT RAINFORESTS AND WILDLIFE

-Today parks protect many of the world's most endangered species.
-Animals like pandas are found only in protected areas.
+Today, parks protect many of the world's most endangered species.
+Animals like Pandas are found only in protected areas.

 An effective way to protect rainforests is to involve indigenous people in park management.
 Indigenous people know more about the forest than anyone and have an interest in safeguarding it as a productive ecosystem that provides them food, shelter, and clean water.
-Research has found that in some cases, "indigenous reserves" may actually protect rainforest better than "national "parks" in the Amazon.
+Research has found that in some cases, "indigenous reserves" may actually protect rainforest than "national parks" in the Amazon.

 Parks can also help the economy in rainforest countries by attracting foreign tourists who pay entrance fees, hire local wilderness guides, and buy local handicrafts like baskets, T-shirts, and beaded bracelets.